• Skip to primary navigation

 username and password:

-Enter username to boot WebLogic server: weblogic
+Enter a username to boot the WebLogic server: weblogic

-Enter password to boot WebLogic server:
+Enter the password to boot the WebLogic server:

-4. Type weblogic as the username and the <password> value you previously specified
+4. Type WebLogic as the username and the <password> value you previously specified

 during domain creation.